 Online shopping may be a wonderful way to save time and money, but shopping online also comes with some risks.
 Some tips on protecting yourself when shopping online include:

 Reputable online merchants should never require you to submit your Social Security number when making a purchase.
 Unnecessarily providing your Social Security number puts you at great risk of becoming a victim of identity theft; and, as a general rule, it is never necessary to provide your Social Security number when making an online purchase.
-For more information on how to protect yourself from identity theft, please see the Attorney General's consumer alert entitled "Identity Theft Information for Michigan Consumers.”
+Additional information on identity theft prevention and resolution for Michigan consumers is available on the Attorney General’s website.

 Some ways to determine if a website is secure include addresses that begin with "https".
 The "s" means the website is secure.
 Typically, the "s" will not appear in the web address until you access the order page of the site where you are asked to enter your personal information.
 Another indicator of a secure website is a closed lock located at the bottom of your screen.